Don't post online about vulnerable folk, social workers urge

 Helplines for rough sleepers

-Members of the public who come across individuals or families who require support can call the ComCare hotline on 1800-222-0000 or approach the nearest social service office (www.msf.gov.sg/ssolocator) or family service centre (www.msf.gov.sg/fsclocator).
+Members of the public who come across individuals or families who require support can call the ComCare hotline on 1800-222-0000 or approach the nearest social service office or family service centre.

 Readers can also seek help at or refer those in need to Homeless Hearts by e-mail at hello@homeless.sg